doverunner/drm-license-token-sample-python/README.md

 ```
 <br>

-For nother environments users, install packages using `requirements.txt`.
+For other environments users, install packages using `requirements.txt`.
 ```text
 certifi==2021.5.30
 pycrypto==2.6.1